 Addiction to Cyber Relationships

+While the internet can be a great place to meet new people and connect with old friends or even to start a new relationship, it should not replace face-to-face interactions.
 Virtual relationship addicts are deeply invested in meeting people online.
 These individuals may conceal their true identity, which makes this form of interaction potentially very dangerous and psychologically unhealthy.

-Recognizing an Addiction
+Recognizing an Internet Addiction

 The Impact of Internet Addiction